ahwayakchih/nobbic/docs/Compatibility.markdown

 #### Also from 3rd party:

-- bitnami/mongodb:latest (4.4.3-debian-10-r43 at the time of writing this)
+- bitnami/mongodb:latest (4.4.3-debian-10-r43 and 4.4.4 at the time of writing this)

 ### redis (Redis)